 It is critical the right generation of physical RAM is purchased for your machine.
 Get this wrong and the memory module simply won't work, and in the case of mistaking DDR3 for a DDR4 module, it simply won't fit in the memory slot on the motherboard because the electrical contacts notch at the bottom of the RAM stick are in a different place.

 To determine the generation of RAM module your devices can use, check the SPD section in Speccy.

-From here you can see that my laptop is using the DDR4 generation of RAM stick.
-But what does the other numbers mean?
+From here, you can see that my laptop is using the DDR4 generation of RAM stick.
+But what do the other numbers mean?

-There are a whole rafts of different memory module technical specifications such as latency and Error Correcting Codes (ECC and Non-EEC) that we not cover in this article.
-The majority of these additional specifications are simply not important to most everyday computer users.
+There are whole rafts of different memory module technical specifications such as latency and Error Correcting Codes (ECC and Non-EEC) that we not cover in this article.
+The majority of these additional specifications are simply not relevant to most everyday computer users.

-Another method to identify the memory required for your machine is to use the Crucial Technology Memory Advisor Tool (Opens New Window).
+Another method to identify the memory required for your machine is to use the Crucial Technology Memory Advisor Tool.